foo-software/foo-api/packages/foo-api-docs/docs/lighthouse-check-github-action/examples.md

 - Run Lighthouse on 2 URLs
 - Upload reports to AWS S3.
 - Notify via Slack with details about the change from Git data.
-- By specifying the `pull_request` trigger and `gitHubAccessToken` - we allow automatic comments of audits on the corresponding PR from the token user.
+- By specifying the `pull_request` trigger and `gitHubAccessToken` - we allow automatic comments of audits on the corresponding PR.

 ```yaml
 name: Test Lighthouse Check